Likes building things.

 GymProxy – 2019

 A curated site of workout-from-home content, which primarily included VR workouts.
-I got this idea after getting an Oculus Quest while I was on paternity leave.
-Unfortunately, I got bored with this project just a couple months before the COVID pandemic started. #timing
+I got this idea after getting an Oculus Quest while on paternity leave.
+Unfortunately, I got bored with this project just months before the COVID pandemic started. #timing

 GiftMacro – 2019